Nowhere to Hide (1987 film): Plot

 Barbara calls General Howard for help, only to discover that he is the one who ordered Rob killed, because Halstead told her that Howard refused to see him, and the general mistakenly lied that he knew about Watson's death through Halstead.
 General Howard did not want Rob to go public with the defective part, since Howard authorized the delivery of the helicopters with the defective C-ring from the manufacturing company.
 While hiding in the motel, Barbara spots Marchais and his partner planting a bomb in her car.
-Just after he put Johnny in her car, Barbara moves the bomb out of her car and plants it in the car the hitmen are using.
+Just after she put Johnny in her car, Barbara moves the bomb out of her car and plants it in the car the hitmen are using.
 Johnny runs back to the motel to get the robotic toy that carries the C-ring.
 Barbara rushes to get Johnny and get back to the car.
 Marchais detonates the device, unknowingly killing himself and his partner, as Barbara makes her getaway.

-With no one to turn to for help, Barbara turns to Rob's Vietnam War veteran-brother Ben (Michael Ironside), a reclusive survivalist living in an isolated wilderness with his two dobermans, to hide her and Johnny in his cabin.
+With no one to turn to for help, Barbara turns to Rob's Vietnam War veteran-brother Ben (Michael Ironside), a reclusive survivalist living in an isolated wilderness with his two Dobermans, to hide her and Johnny in his cabin.
 Johnny finds a military tracking device in the rim of their car, but can't tell anyone since he is still traumatized by Rob's death.
 Ben learns about Rob's death, and evaluates Johnny psychologically, knowing that he'll get over Rob's death soon.
 Barbara learns that Ben has become a recluse, because his son and his son's mother were killed in friendly fire in the Vietnam War, and he never talked to any of his squadron who did that bombing, except Rob who was his only trusted friend.

-Barbara finds the C-ring in Johnny's robotic toy, and Ben identifies that it was defective.
-Then the dobermans spot Howard's men and Ben hides Johnny in the crawlspace.
-Barbara and Ben are able to kill some of Howard's men, but Ben is wounded in the shootout and one of his pet dobermans is killed.
+Barbara finds the C-ring fragment in Johnny's robotic toy, and Ben identifies that it was defective.
+Then the Dobermans spot Howard's men and Ben hides Johnny in the crawlspace.
+Barbara and Ben are able to kill some of Howard's men, but Ben is wounded in the shootout and one of his pet Dobermans is killed.
 Barbara is hit in the shoulder, but is able hit the flammable tank to kill some of the men, before being buried by a pile of logs.
 Ben gets Johnny out of the crawlspace, but a corrupt marine mortally wounds Ben and is about to get Johnny.
 Ben uses the last of his strength to save Johnny before dying.
 Johnny screams out for his mother, before being taken by Howard's remaining men.